-Currently exploring depths of tradition and creatively crafting spiritual life.
-In 2020 - practising, teaching and sharing somatic embodiment, yoga studies, experiential anatomy, physical rehabilitation and therapy, wellness consultancy, creative writing and movement workshops along with training bodies in contemporary – classical ballet dance techniques.
+Currently exploring depths of tradition with Sage Patañjali’s work in Yoga Sutras and Ayurveda.
+In 2021 - practising, teaching, training professionals and sharing somatic embodiment, yoga studies, experiential anatomy, physical rehabilitation and therapy, wellness consultancy, motivating upselling retail sales and movement workshops along with schooling bodies in nutrition, recuperation and many other holistic techniques.

 Over the last one decade I have shared and taught in settings like retreats, teacher training, festivals, universities, professional dance companies, wellness studios and tree house communities.
 With work experience around the world in countries – India, China, Italy, Costa Rica, Portugal, Singapore, Austria, Vietnam, Laos, Thailand, USA and the UK.